es-socrates/getty.sh/docs/en/blog/update.1.0.7.md

 In the realm of security, data was isolated per session, the wallet was validated, and tokenization measures were applied to protect sensitive information.
 Widgets now generate tokenized URLs, and the admin panel has additional protections against unwanted access.
 Furthermore, the raffle was synchronized, and the initial tip goal was configured, offering a more structured experience for live community events.

-Finally, new features were added, such as live stream history or statistics from the admin panel, a brand renewal and partial migrations to Arweave, and finally, version 1.0.7 of Getty (λ) was launched, which incorporates performance improvements and minor bug fixes.
+Finally, new features were added, such as live stream history or statistics from the admin panel, a brand renewal and partial migrations to Arweave, and finally, version 1.0.7 of getty (λ) was launched, which incorporates performance improvements and minor bug fixes.

 ![getty](https://thumbs.odycdn.com/8812c1f415b7e9693ee5f5e63f9f3ca6.webp)